 So what went wrong?
 Why, with such an incredible view could I not get an image?
-Well there are simply some days that just don't work, there are a multitude of reasons and it's probably best not to look too deep into it, but this time I will.
+Well there are simply some days that just don't work, there is a multitude of reasons and it's probably best not to look too deep into it, but this time I will.
 It can be broken down to three points, location, weather and me!

-The top of Belchenflue is a small viewing point that feels full with four people.
+The top of Belchenflue is a small viewing point that feels full of four people.
 It's generally fine when I've been there before, people come and go quickly and there have been occasions that I've been there for several hours without seeing anyone at all, but not yesterday.
-For some reason there were a lot of people and dogs.
+For some reason, there were a lot of people and dogs.
 At one point there were more dogs than people.
 Most of the viewing point was covered with a thick coating of ice.
 The floor is uneven anyway, the addition of ice does not make it any easier.

 In all, I think that it was just a situation in which I really didn't feel comfortable.

 Below are three images that came out relatively okay with some amount of cropping.